Roosevelt Road: Transportation

 Among the few Chicago Transit Authority bus routes, Roosevelt Road is primarily served by 12 Roosevelt, which runs from the Central Station development to a bus terminal at Central Avenue/Harrison Street in Columbus Park.
 This was an electric trolley bus line from May 1953 until January 1973.

 In the suburbs, Roosevelt Road is also served by a few Pace bus routes.
 301 Roosevelt Road is a Pace bus route that runs from Wheaton station on Metra's Union Pacific West Line (from the new DuPage County Courthouse further west under limited service) to Forest Park station on the Blue Line.
 Aside from the bus route's termini, the route deviates from Roosevelt Road to serve Oakbrook Center and the Hillside Park-n-Ride near Darmstadt Road/Wolf Road.
 305 East Roosevelt Road is another Pace bus route that runs from Forest Park station to Cicero station, both of which are on the Blue Line; this route parallels the Blue Line.
 308 Medical Center runs along Roosevelt Road to connect from Forest Park station to Hines VA Hospital and Loyola University Medical Center.

 The Chicago 'L' Roosevelt station is a stop and transfer point on the Red, Green and Orange lines.
-The former Roosevelt Road station on the Metra Electric Line has been replaced with the Museum Campus/11th Street station.
+The former Roosevelt Road station on the Metra Electric District has been replaced with Museum Campus/11th Street station.